Innovations in the Vineyard

 A postwar spirit of experimentation and innovation infused and shaped the development of the California wine industry.
-Instead of returning to pre-Prohibition methods and varieties, grape growers and winemakers turned to science to find out what grapes to grow and where to plant them, in order to produce higher-quality table wines.
-The University of California at Davis was at the forefront of this viticulture and enological research.
+Instead of returning to pre-Prohibition methods and varieties, grape growers and winemakers turned to science to find out what grapes to grow and where to plant them.
+The University of California at Davis was at the forefront of this new viticulture and enological research.

 Scientists undertook climate studies to determine the best places to grow different types of grapes, and developed optimal designs for new vineyards, including spacing of plants and trellising systems.
 Other studies determined best vineyard practices, including crop irrigation, canopy management, fertilization, and pest control, and developed disease-resistant rootstock.
 Davis scientists urged the new winemakers to plant French varietals such as Cabernet Sauvignon, Merlot, Pinot Noir, and Chardonnay.